Eastmanosteus: Eastmanosteus calliaspis Dennis-Bryan, 1987

 From the Frasnian Gogo Formation of northwestern Western Australia.
-This is the best known species of the genus, with many articulated skulls and trunk armours in museum collections.
-Evidence of muscle fibres, circulatory structures and nerve tissue have been preserved representing some of the oldest known gnathostome soft tissue.
-The largest known skull is 272mm in length, suggesting a total body length of roughly 1.5m.
+This is the best-known species of the genus, with many articulated skulls and trunk armours in museum collections.
+Evidence of muscle fibres, circulatory structures, and nerve tissue have been preserved, representing some of the oldest known gnathostome soft tissue.
+The largest known skull is 272 mm in length, suggesting a total body length of roughly 1.5 m.
 It was one of the largest fish in the Gogo assemblage.
 A reexamination of dunkleosteids posits the Late Emsian Xiangshuiosteus as E. calliaspis' sister taxon, and further implicates that E. calliaspis differs enough from other species of this genus to merit placement in its own genus.

 E. licharevi (Obrucheva, 1956)

 A poorly known species from Russia, originally described from an isolated nuchal plate from the Frasnian of Timman with additional material from the Famennian of Lipetsk.

 E. lundarensis Hanke, Stewart and Lammers, 1996

 A medium-sized species from the Eifelian of south-central Manitoba, Canada.
 One of the earliest and most completely known members of the genus.